There are two options when it comes to Uploading 3rd Party Data

 Option 1: Send us the needed information for us to do the upload for you (this would usually follow having a conversation with your technology coach regarding the expectations).
 If you are unsure, you can always reach out to us in the chat feature, or you can connect with your technology coach directly.

-Option 2: Super Administrators can upload the data from within their account, without needing to send it to us.
+Option 2: Main Administrators can upload the data from within their account, without needing to send it to us.
 The steps below will help with this option!

 Uploading 3rd Party Data

 Step 1: Navigate to the Analytics module.
 By default you will land on the 3rd Party Data page.